 Gardens and Castle in Kroměříž, Czechia

 Two gardens of Kroměříž are among the best examples of landscape art in whole Europe.
-Therefore, both of them became the inspiration for many artists all over the European continent.
+Therefore, both of them inspired many artists all over the European continent during centuries.

 The origins of Kroměříž date back to the 15th century when the first residence was built in the town.
-The castle with both of the gardens – in their present form – were founded in the 16th century by the bishop Karl Liechtenstein of Castelcorno.
+The Castle with both of the gardens – in their present form – were founded in the 16th century by the Bishop Karl von Lichtenstein-Castelcorno.

-The Flower Garden is one of the most significant examples of the European landscape architecture of the 17th century.
-It represents the transition from the Italian Renaissance style (best seen in the Gardens of the Villa Lante) to French Baroque and Classicism (such as gardens in Versailles).
+The Flower Garden is one of the most significant examples of European landscape architecture of the 17th century.
+It represents the transition from an Italian Renaissance style (best seen in the Gardens of the Villa Lante) to French Baroque and Classicism (such as gardens in Versailles).

 The Castle Garden, on the other side, was founded in the 16th century (the year 1509) and has been changing over the centuries from an orchard to a picturesque castle park inspired by the English style of the 19th century.

 The Castle Garden shows up to the visitors of the Castle after few minutes of the guided tour.
 However, from the windows visitors may see just a piece of the 54-hectares of the garden.
 It is designed as a romantic park in which one can find more than 200 kinds of trees from all over the world.
-But only flora is to be seen in the Castle Garden.
+But not only flora is to be seen in the Castle Garden.
 There are also free-roaming peacocks, rabbits and other small animals.
-Above it all rises the landmark of the town of Kroměříž 86-meters high tower as the dominant of the Archiepiscopal Castle.
+Above it all the landmark of the town of Kroměříž - 86-meters high tower as a dominant of the Archiepiscopal Castle - rises.

 How to Get There

-Kroměříž is 50 kilometers far from Olomouc.
-It is easily accessible by train, bus, or car.
-The train and bus station are within a 5-minute walk far from the entrance to the Castle Garden.
-The Archbiepiscopal Castle is a 10-minute walk through the historic center of the town far from the bus and train station.
+Kroměříž is about 50 kilometrs far from Olomouc.
+It is easily accessible by the train, bus, or even the car.
+Train and bus stations are within a 5-minute walk far from the entrance to the Castle Garden.
+The Archbiepiscopal Castle is about 10-minute walk far from the bus and train stations.
 Direct public transport to the Flower Garden departs regularly from the train station (Bus number 4 or 6).

 When to Visit